Master Thesis / 2014

 Place: Informatics, Umeå University

 I love video games and I do want them to become better, smarter and more intelligent, without excluding the fun and entertainment factors.
 When I started playing video games it was the storyline aspect that got me involved.
-I still remember the first hours and days, trying to fight enemies in Devil May Cry 3 and constantly losing.
+I still remember the first hours and days, trying to fight enemies and constantly losing.
 My reason for trying so hard was that I wanted to know the story, because I was getting involved with the characters.

 I started with a bold questions of "Can video games make us better people?", while not perfectly accurate (after all what does "better people" really mean?), it encapsulates the main thought.
 Games give us this incredible opportunity to step into someone elses shoes and see as the story unveils from their point of view.
 That means that we can exprience situations that otherwise we might never experience in real life.
 Can we build emapthy for others in that way?

-There is a number of research about how shooters and action games enhance our reaction time and perceptiveness and how MMO games influence co-operation and strategic thinking.
+At the time most research focused on how shooters and action games enhance our reaction time and how MMO games influence co-operation and strategic thinking.
 However, those benefits usually concern only multi-player, human-versus-human competitive play.
 Single-player games have not been discussed in research as often.

 Moreover, researchers seem to focus on mechanics rather than aesthetics and subsequent long-lasting feelings.
 The studied feelings are those of happiness, satisfaction, attachment and relaxation due to games’ interactivity.
 Moral and empathetic emotions are rarely mentioned.
 In my thesis I try to investigate one aspect of the potential benefits, which is feelings and experience lasting beyond the gameplay time, leading to positive influence on player’s attitudes or behavior.

 The study was based on examples of games which are considered emotional and meaningful, framed with the theory on correlation of emotions, morals, decision making and behavior.
-Throught empirical rsarch I found the key aspects of emotional video games to be: believable characters and relationships between them, mood set with the help of narrative and music, and choices with consequences.
-I believe that games, due to their wide audience, can become a strong persuasive medium, which can be used for good.
+Throught empirical research I found the key aspects of emotional video games to be: believable characters and relationships between them, mood set with the help of narrative and music, and choices with consequences.
+Applying those elements to games, can make them become a strong persuasive medium, which can be used for good.

 The emergence of indie market caused many unconventional games to appear, unconventional in that they do not follow the same proved formula used by AAA titles.
 Thanks to that we get to experience more down-to-earth games, where the character is not a space-marine-super-soldier saving the universe, but a writer on a family retreat to overcome a writer’s block (The Novelist) or a college student coming home after a year abroad (Gone Home).
 Many of those games would earn a tag of "Story Rich", as players are willing to experience something more.